pyTooling/Actions/doc/JobTemplate/Setup/PrepareJob.rst

 .. topic:: Features

    * Provide branch name or tag name from ``${{ github.ref }}`` variable.
-   * Check if pipeline is a branch or tag pipeline.
+   * Check if pipeline is a branch, tag or pull-request pipeline.
    * Check if a commit is a merge commit.
    * Check if a commit is a release commit.
    * Check if a tag is a nightly tag (rolling release tag).